 There is no reason to do things twice if you take your time and complete the job thoroughly.
 Establish a work protocol and check the results at the end of each step.
 Your job is to look for all the hidden damage to be sure the restoration job is thorough.

 Water Damage Restoration Equipment for Drying Wall Cavities and Cabinets

 Having the right equipment for the job makes it easier.
 Your clients rely on you to be prepared with the right materials to restore their property.
 Here are the tools you will need for drying wall cavities and cabinets:

 - Dehumidifiers: Commercial dehumidifiers dry the air so that you can use it to dry the surfaces inside the walls and cabinets.
-Pulling the extra moisture out of the air helps everything dry out more quickly and helps to stop mold growth.
+Pulling the extra moisture out of the air s everything dry out more quickly and s to stop mold growth.

 - Air scrubbers: If you are working with airborne contaminants, you need to filter them from the air.
 Mold is a common airborne contaminant present after the water recedes.
 A basement area that remains damp for an extended period of time will likely have mold in it.
 Air scrubbers clean the particulates out of the air so they cannot settle back down onto the surfaces you are remediating.